awslabs/aws-well-architected-labs/Reliability/200_Deploy_and_Update_CloudFormation/Lab_Guide.md

 This lab illustrates best practices for reliability as described in the [AWS Well-Architected](https://aws.amazon.com/architecture/well-architected/) Reliability pillar.

-* Design Principle: **Manage change in automation**: Changes to your infrastructure should be made using automation.
+* **Manage change in automation**: Changes to your infrastructure should be made using automation.
 These changes then can be tracked and reviewed.
     * Best practice: Deploy changes with automation when you need to implement change

 When this lab is completed, you will have deployed and edited a CloudFormation template.
-Using this template you will deploy a VPC, an S3 bucket and an EC2 instance.
+Using this template you will deploy a VPC, an S3 bucket and an EC2 instance running a simple web server.

 ## Table of Contents